Texas Regulars

 The Texas Regulars was a group based in Texas which was formed in 1944 to deny Franklin D. Roosevelt a majority of the Electoral College in the 1944 presidential election.

 Background

 Houston dentist Lonnie E. Smith casts his ballot in the 1944 Texas Democratic primary election (July 22, 1944).

 By the 1940s, conservative Democrats in Texas had become increasingly disenchanted with Roosevelt and his New Deal.

 They were also unhappy that the US Supreme Court, in Smith v.
-Allwright (1944), had disallowed the segregated primaries used by the Democratic Party in Texas and some other states.
+Allwright (1944), had disallowed the segregated primaries (White primaries) used by the Democratic Party in Texas and some other states.

 History

 Attempt at taking over the Texas Democratic Party

 The Texas Regulars tried to gain control of the state nominating convention and select a slate of presidential electors who would not vote for Roosevelt.
 The group's supporters included US Representative Martin Dies Jr., former Texas governor Dan Moody, and Senator W. Lee O'Daniel.

 The Texas Regulars won the first convention, but lost the second convention.